soluml/key-reflection/README.md

 ## Usage

 The first option is the array you wish to reflect.
-The second is the options to set any prefixes or suffixes if desired.
+The second is an options object to set any prefixes or suffixes if desired.

-`key_reflection(ARRAY, OPTIONS)`

 ```
 const key_reflection = require('key-reflection');